Words and terms used in the world of From The Waters.

 In Aelin, due to their close proximity to Strikers and their Legends, Souths can find themselves given a playful and informal alternative that is closer to a nickname.
 This is known as a Moniker and is usually based around a characteristic of the individual, such as an emotion or driving force of their personality.

-A state of mourning following dissoair.
+An Aelish Maker term that describes the state of mourning following dissoair.

 A city in Schmuu.